86Box/docs/hardware/machinespecific.rst

 .. rubric:: MSI MS-5119

 * 86Box versions prior to 4.0.1 used BIOS version *A37E*, which has PS/2 mouse issues.
-The fixed *A37EB* BIOS is not applied automatically to existing setups; it can be applied by deleting ``ms5119.bin`` from the machine's ``nvr`` directory.
+The fixed *A37EB* BIOS is not applied automatically to existing setups; it can be applied by wiping NVRAM :ref:`through the VM manager <usage/manager:Machine list>` or deleting ``ms5119.bin`` from the machine's ``nvr`` directory.

 .. _p65up5:
 .. rubric:: ASUS P/I-P65UP5 (C-P55T2D)